Renz2299/mp4_eco_roots/README.md

 Checked on: https://validator.w3.org/

-HTML code was copied directly from Chrome Developer Tools since the Jinja templating in the actual code would throw validation errors.
+HTML code was copied directly from dev tools since the Jinja templating in the actual code would throw unnecessary errors.
 Not every single site page was validated as most of them are duplicates, for example the individual category pages or the adding/editing product forms.

 **Errors:**
 - 'transform: var(--fa-rotate-angle, none) is not a transform value' - This is part of the fontawesome pre-written code and therefore cannot be changed.
-- Duplicate IDs 'user-options' & 'mobile-search' - This is because the base template and mobile-top-header both contain the account and search buttons within the navigation however only one is visible depending on the screen size, therefore the duplicate cannot be removed without impacting the function of the site on different screen sizes.
+- Duplicate IDs 'user-options' & 'mobile-search' - This is because the base template and mobile-top-header both contain the account and search buttons within the navigation however only one is visible depending on the screen size, therefore the duplicate cannot be removed without impacting the function of the site.
-- 'An img element must have an alt attribute' - Alt attributes were missing from the shopping basket images, the alt attribute for the products shopping basket images were set to product.name.
+- 'An img element must have an alt attribute' - Alt attributes were missing from the shopping basket images, these were added and set to product.name.
-- Duplicate IDs set for the remove from basket button - This is because the shopping basket was refactored using bootstrap display classes so that on mobile it is a list and on tablet or desktop it is a table.
-This means there are two remove from basket buttons for each product within the HTML code however only one is visible on the rendered site.
+- Duplicate IDs set for the remove from basket link - This is because the shopping basket was refactored using bootstrap display classes so that on mobile it is a list and on tablet or desktop it is a table.
+This means there are two remove from basket link for each product within the HTML however only one is visible on the rendered site.
 - Errors regarding the Stripe iframe:
     - 'Bad value __privateStripeMetricsController2220 for attribute name on element iframe'
     - 'The frameborder attribute on the iframe element is obsolete'